stateSpaceRobotics/multi_robot_path_planner/README.md

     - optional argument: map_file:=<map .yaml file in ssr_stage>
     - make sure that the map file is the one corresponding to the launch file you are using

-## Current issue:
-AMCL (localization package) does not like to be run without some laser or other sensor on a robot.
-This is causing issues for the digger and transporter bots, as they have no sensors.

 ## Resources
 [ROS Navigation Wiki](http://wiki.ros.org/navigation/Tutorials/RobotSetup) - Only has instructions for single bot.